Rational degree is polynomially related to degree: Rational degree lower bound

+We claim that the following \cref{alg:determining-f-one} gives a deterministic query algorithm that computes $f$ and uses at most $4 \sdeg(f)^2 \, \rdeg(f)^2$ queries.

-Observe that $p^i$ is a nondeterministic representation of $f^i$; $q^i$ is a nondeterministic representation of $\neg f^i$; and Step 2 is possible by \cref{cor:hitset_upper_combined}.
+Since restriction preserves nondeterministic representations, at every iteration of the while loop, $p^i$ is a nondeterministic representation of $f^i$ and $q^i$ is a nondeterministic representation of $\neg f^i$.
+Therefore, \cref{ln:alg-1-hit} is possible by \cref{cor:hitset_upper_combined}.

+First note that the value the algorithm returns on \cref{ln:alg-1-return} must be the value of $f$ on the input.
+Indeed, $f^i$ is a restriction of $f$ to values queried from the input, and the condition of the while loop ensures that $f^i$ is a constant upon termination.

+Next we bound the number of queries the algorithm uses.
 By the definition of a hitting set, if a hitting set of $p^i$ is queried, then the degree of $p^{i+1}$ must be strictly less than that of $p^i$.
 On the other hand, if a hitting set of $q^i$ is queried, then the degree of $q^{i+1}$ must be strictly less than that of $q^i$.
 If either $p^i$ or $q^i$ is constant, $f^i$ is constant since $p^i,q^i$ are nondeterministic representations of $f^i$ and $\neg f^i$, respectively.
 Therefore, the number of iterations that make queries is at most $\deg(p)+\deg(q)$, which is at most $2\rdeg(f)$.

 Moreover, the number of queries at the $i$th iteration is at most

 Therefore, the total number of queries is at most $4\sdeg(f)^2 \rdeg(f)^2$, as required. \end{proof}